-The US civil and commercial judgments, civil compensation in criminal judgments, and bankruptcy judgments may be recognized and enforced in China.
+The US civil and commercial judgments, civil compensation in criminal judgments, bankruptcy judgments, and intellectual property judgments may be recognized and enforced in China.

-The relevant judgments of intellectual

-property cases, unfair competition cases and anti-monopoly cases can not be recognized and enforced in China due to the geographical attributes and particularity thereof.
+The relevant judgments of unfair competition and anti-monopoly cases are unlikely to be recognized and enforced in China due to the geographical characteristics and peculiarities thereof.